JakovTomasic/no-headache.nix/README.md

 Used for enabling SSH from the host machine, as explained in the README.
 If null, host cannot connect to the VM without VPN.
 This defines the first SSH port for this VM type.
 If count option is greather than one then each instance will have the next number as its SSH port.
 No two VM instances can have the same port.

+**Note**: this option doesn't work for disk images.
+Use hypervisor features to support this usecase.

 Default: `null`, SSH from the host machine isn't possible

 Example: